japickering/easy-react-posts/README.md

 Date options in the sidebar let the user filter all the posts from a JSON file.<br>
 Pagination displays 10 posts per page by default set in App.js.

-## Loading data asynchronously from an external API request
+## Loading static JSON using Gist

-If you want to see how this works using an API use a Node plugin such as Axios.
-It has a simple hook to fetch JSON from secure API endpoints.
+If loading a static JSON is all you need then a simple GET request with a little help from herokuapp can do the job.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).